data acquisition and analysis

 I started the project in 1989 because there wasn't any commercial software that matched my needs.
 I wanted something for the Macintosh that was adaptable to a wide range of measurements, able to handle different kinds of analog to digital converters, easy to use but capable of sophisticated analysis (especially for physiological research), and inexpensive.

 This last feature (low cost) is a particular virtue of Warthog: since it was developed under the auspices of my UC job, the software is technically the property of the Regents of the University of California.
 UC is a public-service institution (more or less), so I can provide Warthog as freeware.
 If you want to perform data acquisition you'll have to buy the hardware (A to D converter, etc.), but even so, Warthog is a bargain.
 The downside is that I can't provide the level of support you should expect from a commercial firm.
-There are no guarantees or warranties, and while I'll do my best to answer questions and help troubleshoot, my real job takes precedence.
+There are no guarantees or warranties, and while I'll do my best to answer questions and help troubleshoot, other things may take precedence.